 NIR Therapy Offers Many Benefits — Including an Amazingly Fast ROI

 Has the COVID 19 pandemic taken the breath out of your clinic?
 If your monthly revenue is wheezing and shrinking, and you need to perk up your practice, get your regular patients back in the door, and put new patients on your schedule, then consider introducing NIR (near-infrared/red light) Therapy to your treatment menu.
-NIR Therapy offers a multitude of benefits that are worth serious consideration.
+NIR Therapy systems offer a multitude of benefits that are worth serious consideration.

 In terms of cost, there is no better healing modality for dependable pain relief that can spark new life into your practice for a minimal investment (often less than $1,500 for multiple pads and an external controller) and allow you to rapidly see a return on your investment — than NIR Therapy.
 Adding NIR Therapy will bring many benefits to your patients, your practice, and your clinic’s bottom line.